Frames and Foundation

 If a nail wants to go in a slightly wonky direction, don’t pull it out immediately, hit the top perpendicular to its direction of travel.

-Keep practising, it will get easier.
+Keep practising, you will improve.
 Alternatively you may find imbedding wires in the foundation more straightforward.

 Deformed foundation

-If your frames do overheat and curl, it is almost impossible to straighten them.
+If your frames soften and curl, it is almost impossible to straighten them.
 Here are some techniques I’ve tried:

 Frames 1.